vti/object-db/README.md

             books => [{title => 'Book1'}, {title => 'Book2'}]
         )->create;

-    Which is a convenient way of calling C &lt;create\_related> manually .
+    Which is a convenient way of calling C <create\_related> manually .

 - `load`